bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 In my decade of using this approach, it has yet to fail me!

-### De-slugifying the URL — TO MERGE WITH NEXT SECTION
+### The Solution to Download-Blocking — Reversing URL Slugs

+I spent a lot of time trying to figure out some way of getting around those pesky download blocks other than trying to integrate my script into a real browser.
+I know it's possible to have a script drive a browser automatically, and hence, get the content, but that was a layer of complexity I just didn't want to deal with!

+And then, one day, I notice the solution had been staring me in the face all along — just about every news site embeds the headline right into the URL as a so-called *slug*!

+For example, consider this Mac Observer use URL: `https://www.macobserver.com/news/iphone-18-pro-max-could-be-thicker-and-heavier-due-to-bigger-battery/`

+It clearly contains the headline: *iPhone 18 Pro Max Could Be Thicker and Heavier Due to Bigger Battery*

+Well ... it sort of contains that headline — it's been *slugified* into a form that's compatible with the URL specification.

+How hard can it be to reverse this process?
+Can I *de-sligify* URLs to get headlines?

-This proved to be both easier than I feared, and a lot more complex than I realised it would be.
-Getting something that worked fairly well most of the time was easy, but getting this to work really well almost all the time took a lot of effort!
+It proved to be both easier than I feared, and a lot more complex than I realised it would be!

+Getting something that worked fairly well most of the time was easy, but getting it to work really well almost all the time took a lot of effort!

 As a first pass I knew this would be a two-step process:

 1. Extract the words
 2. Fix the case

-I was quickly found good modules for doing both of these things:

-1. [url-slug](https://www.npmjs.com/package/url-slug) for extracting the words
+Since there are standard algorithms for converting the words into the slugs, there are also standard algorithms for reversing the slugs back to text.

+The problem is, the text you get back is not quite the same as the text that went in.
+Why?
+Because slugification is an **inherently lossy process**.

+What gets lost?

+1. All character casing — slugs are all lower case
+2. All punctuation — spaces and all other punctuation characters get converted to dashes
+3. Diacritics (little adornments on letters like `é` & `ç`) — letters with diacritics get converted to plain letters, e.g. `à` → `a`

+Given there is a generally accepted style for the capitalisation of title, so-called *title-case*, a simplistic implementation of this slug-reversing idea is actually very simple:

+1. Apply a standard desligification algorithm
-2. [title-case](https://www.npmjs.com/package/title-case) for fixing the case
+2. Apply the title-case algorithm

-I simply chained these tools together, and I soon had something that seems to work.

-I tested my solution by generating some show notes, and a nice supply of real-world data soon showed all the cracks!

-Some problems are simply impossible to fix because converting a title to a slug is an inherently lossy process.
-The most significant thing that gets lost is punctuation — all symbols and spacing characters get slugified to a `-`, so there's no way to reverse those back out.
-This has some annoying but unavoidable side-effects:
+Naively, I assumed that would work well most of the time.

+I implement the algorithm and tried to use it for the notes for a Let's Talk Apple episode.
+I soon realised almost all the resulting headlines needed some manual fixes to get them right 🙁

+The biggest problems I was seeing were:

-1. Punctuation commonly used in headlines like simple colons and commas are lost, becoming simply spaces
+1. Punctuation commonly used in headlines like simple colons and commas are lost (they all become spaces)
 2. Currency symbols are lost
-3. Formatted numbers get broken up, e.g. `1,001` becomes `1 001`, and so does `1.001`!
+3. Formatted numbers get broken up, and the process can't be reliably reversed.
+For example,  `1,001` becomes `1 001`, and so does `1.001`!

-But other problems can be fixed with simple regular expressions, for example:
+4. Acronyms like `NASA` get title-caesd to `Nasa`
+5. Unusually capitalised words like `iPod` get title-cased to `Ipod`
+6. Accented words loose their accents

+Sadly, the first three problems simply can't be solved — the information has simply been lost, and there's no way to get it back.

+That last three can somewhat remediated though — they can't be perfectly solved, but simple text replacements can get us most of the way to where we need to be!

+The slug-reversing process is implemented by the function `Linkifier.utilities.extractSlug()`.
+It stars by simply reversing the slug and then applying title-case, and then it tries to fix as many of the problems as it can.

+At the moment, there's just one type of fix applied, but there is another planned.

+Each instance of the `Linkifier` class contains a [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of words with strange capitalisations (`.speciallyCapitalisedWords`).

+The `extractSlug()` function loops over this set and uses a case-insensitive regular expression to find the wrongly capitalised versions of each word in the title, and replace it with the correctly capitalised version of the word.

+The set gets initialised from the array  `Linkifier.defaults.speciallyCapitalisedWords`, but it can be edited using Javascript's standard set manipulation functions.

+The this addresses two of our problems quite well:

-1. Acronyms like `NASA` get title-caesd to `Nasa`, but a regular expression can easily find and fit those. **However**, some acronyms can't be fixed, for example `US` for the United States is indistinguishable from the collective noun `us`!
+1. Most acronyms like `NASA` are now handled properly. **However**, some acronyms can't be fixed, for example `US` for the United States is indistinguishable from the collective noun `us`!
-2. Unusually capitalised words like `iPod` get title-cased to `Ipod`, but again, a regular expression can fix most of these
-3. There is not universal agreement on which small words don't get a leading capital when title-casing, style guides and preferences vary.
-This can be fixed by passing your own custom list to the `title-case` module.

-In the end the module was expanded to provide:

-1. A default set of *small words*
-2. A default set of common acronyms and unusually-cased words
-3. A mechanism for costuming the set of *small words*
-4. A configuration setting for providing custom set of capitalisation fixes

-Because even these fixes are imperfect, I added a warning (in yellow) to let the user know that the link needed to be de-slugified, so they know to check the final result for little fixes.

-### The Solution to the Download Blocking — Reversing URL Slugs

-there never seemed to be an obvious solution.
-Until I realised that the sites that were blocking my script almost all contained the headlines in their URLs, all be it in *slugified* form!

-For example, The Mac Observer use URLs like: `https://www.macobserver.com/news/iphone-18-pro-max-could-be-thicker-and-heavier-due-to-bigger-battery/`

-This clearly contain the headline: *iPhone 18 Pro Max Could Be Thicker and Heavier Due to Bigger Battery*

-It's just been re-formatted a little, and lost it's capitalisation.

-Reversing this conversion might get to me near-perfect headlines that just needed some tweaks, so it was time to re-visit this code at last!
+2. Most strangely capitalised words like `iPod` are also handled properly, though some need to entered twice, for example `iPod` and `iPods`.

+The plan is to augment the list of specially capitalised words with a map of simple text replacements, this would deal with two more edge cases:

+1. Words with internal punctuation like `So-called` could be corrected with mappings like `So Called` → `so-called`
+2. Commonly used accented words could be corrected with mappings like `Cliche` → `Cliché`

+### Title-Casing has Nuance too!

+In the abstract, title-case is trivially simple — start every word with an upper-case letter!

+In reality, that looks terrible, so some common small words get rendered in all lower case, for example, the headline on this recent [article](https://www.macstories.net/stories/headless-macs-and-hamstrung-ipads/) from Mac Stories: *"Headless Macs and Hamstrung iPads"*.
+Notice that the *and* is lower-cased.

+The term for these special words is *small words*, and I had assumed there was some kind of universally agreed standard on which words do and don't get this treatment.
+Most people agree on most of the words, at least when writing in English, but there is no actually agreed standard.

+I used a module to implement my title-case conversion, and was surprised to discover it didn't lower-case two small words I absolutely expect to be lower-cased — *is* and *its*.
+The module supports adding additional small words, so by default, the module does two things:

+1. Uses the module's standard list (copied to `Linkifier.defaults.importedSmallWords` for easy access)
+2. Appends additional words (from `Linkifier.defaults.extraSmallWords`)

+That would have been enough to scratch my own itch, but since I'm the kind of person who nit-picks about these kinds of details, I know other people do too, so I made the list customisable 🙂

+Like the list of specially capitalised words, the small words used are stored in a Javascript set, specifically, `.smallWords`, so they can be manipulated using the standard Javascript set functions.

+### Choosing my Dependencies

+TO DO — LEFT OFF HERE!!!

-## Building a Javascript CLI
+## Building a Javascript CLI — TO RE-WRITE

 Underlying all of my niggles was one master niggle — the fact that this was still a plain script, and not a full command line app.